42BV/quality-workshop-refactoring/README.md

 - Move these 5 checks to the corresponding domain class.

 ## Refactor step 2: delegation to repository
-When the AccountService uses the AccountRepository to find an Account for a AccountNumber, it has to check if the returned Account is not null.
-Each time it does such a lookup!
+When the AccountService uses the AccountRepository to find an Account for a AccountNumber, it has to check if the returned Account is not null each time it does such a lookup!
 - Move the nullcheck into the repository.

 ## Refactor step 3: delegation to private method